giobt/redis-cluster/README.md

 Notes
 --------
 The OS of the EC2 instance is configured to be `Ubuntu 16.04 LTS`, and the instance type is set to `m1.small`.
+The Opsworks security group must have the port range `[6379, 6382]` opened so the nodes can talk to each other.